-Examples of pilot projects, master plans and/or policies developed or under development - include websites where relevant

-Container Deposit Legislations have been developed; waste management strategies have been developed and up for revision; on-going projects through SPREP and JICA to support the recycling system are in place.
+Examples of pilot projects, master plans and/or policies developed or under development - include websites where relevant: Container Deposit Legislations have been developed; waste management strategies have been revised and undergoing implementation; on-going projects through SPREP and JICA to support state recycling system are in place.

-Important policies/programmes/projects/master plans the government plans to undertake within next five years (2016~2021)

-Within the next five years, it is imperative to strengthen the recycling programs and update the Waste Management Strategies.
+Important policies/programmes/projects/master plans the government plans to undertake within next five years (2016~2021): Within the next five years, it is imperative to strengthen the recycling programs and implement 50% of set activities outlined in the state strategies.